cfjedimaster/brackets-caniuse/README.md

 History
 =======
+12/23/2012: Small tweak due to a change to in file error handling.
+See: https://github.com/adobe/brackets/pull/2318

 11/12/2012: Use correct DOM insertion.
 10/24/2012: Randy Edmunds added some very nice layout updates.
 I fixed a floating point # and the broken filter.
 10/2/2012: Modified feature layout and removed some console.logs